higherkindness/mu-scala/README.md

 // required for the RPC Server: libraryDependencies += "io.frees" %% "frees-rpc-server"        % "0.7.0"

+// required for a protocol definition: libraryDependencies += "io.frees" %% "frees-rpc-client-core"   % "0.7.0"

-// required for the RPC Client/s, using either Netty or OkHttp as transport layer: libraryDependencies += "io.frees" %% "frees-rpc-client-netty"  % "0.7.0"
+// required for the use of the derived RPC Client/s, using either Netty or OkHttp as transport layer: libraryDependencies += "io.frees" %% "frees-rpc-client-netty"  % "0.7.0"
 // or:
 libraryDependencies += "io.frees" %% "frees-rpc-client-okhttp" % "0.7.0"